|Alma Mater:||Troy State|

 Under Frady, Georgia State teams have been marked by prolific offense.
 His 2010 squad led the nation in runs per game and ranked third in batting average, while his 2013 Panthers had the nation’s third-highest batting average, along with top-10 rankings in scoring, doubles, slugging and on-base percentage.
 In 2014, Georgia State ranked fourth in the nation in home runs and second in homers per game.

-His program has produced three All-Americans, four Freshman All-Americans, three preseason All-Americans, four Academic All-Americans and 42 all-conference or all-rookie honorees.
-In the last four years alone, eight different Panthers have earned a total of 11 All-America awards.
+His program has produced three All-Americans, four Freshman All-Americans, three preseason All-Americans, six Academic All-Americans and 45 all-conference or all-rookie honorees.
+In the last six years alone, eight different Panthers have earned a total of 13 All-America awards.
+During that time, his GSU players have also garnered seven National Player-of-the-Week awards, including two in 2018.

 Another milestone for the program came in 2014 when former Panther pitcher David Buchanan, recruited and coached by Frady, made his Major League debut with the Philadelphia Phillies.
 Buchanan is Georgia State baseball’s first Major Leaguer, and he is one of seven future big league players Frady has helped develop in the college ranks.
-More than 100 of his former players have been drafted or signed professional contracts, including five players drafted over the last three years with seniors Nic Wilson and Chase Raffield in 2014, juniors Matt Rose and Nathan Bates in 2015, and senior Joey Roach in 2016.
+More than 100 of his former players have been drafted or signed professional contracts, including nine GSU players over the last five years with seniors Nic Wilson and Chase Raffield in 2014, juniors Matt Rose and Nathan Bates in 2015, senior Joey Roach in 2016 and senior Bryce Conley in 2017, and junior Nick Gatewood and seniors Justin Jones and Brandon Baker in 2018.

-Frady’s Panthers have held their own against the powerful programs in the state, posting six wins over Georgia Tech and Georgia since 2007, including back-to-back victories over the Bulldogs in 2013-14.
+Frady’s Panthers have held their own against the powerful programs in the state, posting seven wins over Georgia Tech and Georgia since 2007, including back-to-back victories over the Bulldogs in 2013-14.
+The Panther program has earned at least one victory over a Power Five opponent in seven of the last eight years, including wins over Ole Miss, Minnesota, Illinois and Boston College.

 Prior to the 2012 season, Georgia State was honored as the nation’s Most Valuable Program by the National Alliance of College Summer Baseball, indicative of the Panthers’ continued offseason success.

-Along with his duties at Georgia State, Frady recently completed a highly successful 11-year stint as the head coach of the German National Team, and in 2016, he will be inducted into the German Baseball and Softball Hall of Fame.
+Along with his duties at Georgia State, Frady recently completed a highly successful 11-year stint as the head coach of the German National Team, and in July 2016, he was inducted into the German Baseball and Softball Hall of Fame.

 Before being promoted to head coach at Georgia State in the summer of 2006, Frady spent two seasons as the Panthers’ associate head coach under Mike Hurst.
 He helped lead Georgia State to back-to-back conference tournament berths in the Atlantic Sun Conference in 2005 and then the Colonial Athletic Association in 2006.